Dense and Diverse Goal Coverage in Multi Goal Reinforcement Learning: Preliminaries

 \subsection{Optimization Objective}

 The objective is to learn a policy mixture that maximizes return and induces a marginal state distribution that is well dispersed over goal states (i.e. not concentrated on a few goal states).
-Due to environment dynamics, maximizing return and inducing well dispersed marginal state distribution over goal states can turn out to be conflicting objectives as demonstrated via examples in Appendix \ref{appendix:balancing_conflict}.
+Due to a discounting factor less than 1 or environment dynamics, maximizing return and inducing well dispersed marginal state distribution over goal states can turn out to be conflicting objectives as demonstrated via examples in Supplementary \ref{appendix:balancing_conflict}.

 It is worth noting that the objectives optimized by entropic regularization techniques could benefit by increasing policy entropy even if it ends up assigning more weight to non-goal states.
 To avoid such undesirable outcomes, we adopt a balanced approach and propose a maximization objective $\max_{\bpi\in\bPi} \gF(\bpi)$, where $\gF(\bpi) = J_\gamma(\bpi) + \gI^{\gS^+}(\bpi)$ i.e. the sum of return and diversity of induced marginal state distribution restricted to goal states.
 Thus, the objective is: